zm1990s/dify-docs/en/learn-more/faq/install-faq.md

 ### 21. How to modify the API service port number?

-The API service port number is consistent with the one used by the Dify platform.
+The API service port is consistent with the one used by the Dify platform.
 You can reassign the running port by modifying the `nginx` configuration in the `docker-compose.yaml` file.